insqu/sc/README.md

 ## Who is this guide for
 This guide has been designed with Exeter University masters level students in mind\
 An assumption has been made of little coding / scripting experience, though students are expected to be able to learn these concepts quickly\
 This is designed to be completed in a tutorial and in your own time.
-Please try to complete the tasks that appear throughout
+Please try to complete the tasks and questions that appear throughout

 ## Setup
 We will start by setting up a development environment for our contracts on an AWS EC2 instance, and using Solidity to create our smart contract.
 We will be using tools and services such as _Node.js, Hardhat, OpenZeppelin, Alchemy_